Bowenfels rail viaducts

-The Bowenfels rail viaducts are a series of heritage-listed railway viaducts and railway bridges over Farmers Creek on the Main Western line in Bowenfels, City of Lithgow, New South Wales, Australia.
+The Bowenfels rail viaducts are a series of heritage-listed railway viaducts and railway bridges over Farmers Creek on the Main Western Line at Bowenfels, in the Central West region of New South Wales, Australia.
 It was designed in two stages, by John Whitton as the Engineer-in-Chief for Railways, in 1870; and by engineering staff of New South Wales Government Railways in 1921; and was built from 1870 to 1921.
 It is also known as Farmers Creek viaducts.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 The viaduct are located approximately 159 km west of Central railway station.

 History

 The Farmers Creek stone railway viaduct, immediately upstream of the 1921 brick viaduct, was built for the Lithgow to Bathurst single-track railway extension, 1869 - 1875.
 It is one of the oldest railway arch bridges in New South Wales but was bypassed by the 1921 double-track brick arch bridges.

 By the early 1900s the original single track from Bowenfels to Wallerawang was inadequate for railway operations so plans were made to duplicate that section of line and at the same time ease the grades and flatten some curves.
 John Whitton chose to use stone arch construction when denied sufficient funds to use imported wrought iron girders.
 Economic constraints forced Whitton to build single track bridges.
 They were progressively bypassed by double track brick arch bridges.

 A major programme of similar works was begun in 1910 and continued until the mid 1920s but, because steel was an expensive import from Britain, the dominant material for bridging the many waterways was bricks, mostly from the 1912 State Brickworks at Homebush and mostly in the form of large brick arch culverts and viaducts.
 The quantity of bricks used in the program was enormous and the period could be aptly described as the "era of the brick arch".

 The Bowenfels to Wallerawang work was delayed until after World War I.

 The viaducts over Farmers Creek are accessible from a local road that was the original Great Western Highway.